Skip to content

 • Understand the principles of how the organization works

-• Receive hardware and system access in a timely manner
+• Receive hardware and system access promptly

 • Feel welcomed by the team and their manager